- Home >

 - Responsible Camping Strategy

 Responsible Camping Strategy

-We're leading a project to develop a Responsible Camping Strategy for the Queenstown Lakes District.
+A multi-agency Responsible Camping Strategy has now been adopted for the Queenstown Lakes District.

 We are also working closely with our friends at Central Otago District Council and Southland District Council.
 This allows us to consider any impacts of tourists coming and going between the districts and how any proposed changes might influence the wider area.